SAFF CHAMPIONSHIP: List of winners (1993-2018)

 Which is the most successful team in the SAFF Championships?

-India is the most successful nation in the SAFF Championship. as they have won it seven times.
-Maldives is the second most successful team with two championships.
+India are the most successful nation in the SAFF Championship. as they have won it seven times.
+Maldives are the second most successful team with two championships.
 Whereas, Sri Lanka and Bangladesh have won apiece.
 Nepal, Pakistan and Bhutan are yet to win the SAFF Championship.

 |